shubham184/shubham184.github.io/_projects/colibra-data-integration-telco.md

 ## Result

-The implementation of this comprehensive data integration project, with Collibra and LeanIX at its core, could lead to significant improvements for Telenet:
+The implementation of this comprehensive data integration project, with Collibra and LeanIX at its core, could lead to significant improvements for BelgiCom:

 1. **Data Consistency**: We could achieve a **90% reduction** in terminology inconsistencies across departments and systems, with enterprise architecture models accurately reflecting the actual data landscape and IT portfolio.